 Whether lifetime pet insurance is worth it for you will depend on your circumstances and on what you want from your cover.

-When looking for a lifetime pet insurance policy on a comparison site, make sure to look at the vet fee limits as well as the prices.
+If you decide to look at lifetime policies on a comparison site, make sure you look at the vet fee limits as well as the prices.
 Some providers offer policies with as little as £1,500 for vet fees.
 Lower limits make the policies cheaper but they not cover more expensive vet fee treatment.